State of Salmon

 All Regions

-Declines in Pacific salmon abundance are widespread, with abundance below the long-term average for most species in most regions.
+Declines in Pacific salmon abundance are widespread, with abundance below the long-term average for most regional salmon populations.
 A few hopeful exceptions highlight the resilience of salmon and opportunities for recovery.

 How to Interpret this Graph